jnweiger/Napier-Binary-Multiplication-Board/README.md

 - Thus, moving diagonally left & down does not change the value at all: It gets halved and doubled at the same time, the changes cancel out each other.
 - Same for moving in the other direction on the same diagonal: The value remains.
 Any movement along e.G. (32,1) - (16,2) - (8,4) - (4,8) - (2,16) - (1,32) retains the value.
 - When moved along the diagonal until it hits the bottom row (or left most column) the value becomes obvious: It is the number on the margin.
-- (Movement along the other digonal would multply by 4 or divide by four, we don't use that property)
+- (Movement along the other diagonal would multiply by 4 or divide by four, we don't use that property)

 ### Example Multiplication: 44 x 22